Canadian Occupational Projection System (COPS)

 Search Result : Registered nurses and registered psychiatric nurses (3012)

 - Occupational Outlook

 - SHORTAGE: This occupational group is expected to face labour shortage conditions over the period of 2022-2031 at the national level.
 The section below contains more detailed information regarding the outlook for this occupational group.

 - Occupations in this Group

 - Registered nurses and registered psychiatric nurses (3012)

 - Occupations usually require university education.

-For Registered nurses and registered psychiatric nurses, over the period 2017-2026, new job openings (arising from expansion demand and replacement demand) are expected to total 157,100, while 143,900 new job seekers (arising from school leavers, immigration and mobility) are expected to be available to fill them.
+Over the period 2022-2031, the number of job openings (arising from expansion demand and replacement demand) for Registered nurses and registered psychiatric nurses are expected to total 155,400, while the number of job seekers (arising from school leavers, immigration and mobility) is expected to total 143,700.